tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 OuterExtensions consists of one or more ExtensionType values, each of which reference an extension in ClientHelloOuter.
 The extensions in OuterExtensions MUST appear in ClientHelloOuter in the same relative order, however, there is no requirement that they be continguous.
-For examples, OuterExtensions may contain extensions A, B, C, while ClientHelloOuter contains extensions A, D, B, C, E, F.
+For example, OuterExtensions may contain extensions A, B, C, while ClientHelloOuter contains extensions A, D, B, C, E, F.

 The "ech_outer_extensions" extension is only used for compressing the ClientHelloInner.
-It MUST NOT be sent in either ClientHelloOuter or ClientHelloInner.
+It can only be included in EncodedClientHelloInner, and MUST NOT be sent in either ClientHelloOuter or ClientHelloInner.

 When sending ClientHello, the client first computes ClientHelloInner, including any PSK binders.
 It then computes a new value, the EncodedClientHelloInner, by